 Only in exceptional circumstances should pupils be interviewed, i.e. where there are no adult witnesses and the matter is sufficiently serious to warrant it.
-This will be down to the discretion of the Headteacher, Chair of the LGB and/or Trust Leads depending on the nature of the complaint and parental consent before any interview with a child where they are being asked to clarify facts concerning a parental complaint.
+This will be down to the discretion of the Headteacher, Chair of the LGB and/or CEO depending on the nature of the complaint and who is investigating.
+The Headteacher, Chair of the LGB and/or CEO is advised to seek parental consent before any interview with a child where they are being asked to clarify facts concerning a parental complaint.
 Children should be accompanied by a responsible adult where the parent has given permission for the interview but is not present.
-The Headteacher, Chair of the LGB and/or Trust Leads should ensure that pupils do not participate in any discussion where they might witness confrontation between adults or where there may be a child protection issue see point 5.
+The Headteacher, Chair of the LGB and/or CEO should ensure that pupils do not participate in any discussion where they might witness confrontation between adults or where there may be a child protection issue see point 5.